Former Research and Teaching Team International Sustainable Tourism Initiative

 Sofia is an Architect-Engineer from Greece based in Paris who holds a Master’s degree in Sustainability from Harvard University DCE.
 She has a strong technical background with many years of experience in buildings and infrastructure, design and construction.
 As a researcher, she has worked on research on Mediterranean tourist destinations with a focus on direct and indirect impacts of tourism’s water and energy consumption, short and long-term effects of climate change on destinations, and carbon management at the accommodation and destination level.
 She is presently the Eco-design & Sustainability Lead for an international company specializing in the design and construction of major transport infrastructure based in Paris.

 Dr. Vicente Molés

-Senior Consultant Vicente J. Molés is an international consultant with more than 25 years of experience in international development programs and tourism.
-He advises several multilateral development institutions and the International Sustainable Tourism Initiative (ISTI) at the Harvard T.H.
-Chan School of Public Health.
+Dr. Vicente J. Molés is an international consultant with more than 25 years of experience in international development programs and tourism.
+He advises several multilateral development institutions and worked with the International Sustainable Tourism Initiative (ISTI) under the direction of Megan Epler Wood at the Harvard T.H.
+Chan School of Public Health from 2017-2018 to develop research and a course on Sustainable Tourism, Regional Planning & Geodesign taught at Harvard Extension 2018 - 2021.
 Dr. Molés has worked for the Valencian Government (Spain), European Commission in Brussels, Spanish Agency for International Cooperation and Development (AECID) in Bolivia, UNWTO Themis Foundation as the Director, and at the Inter-American Development Bank (IDB) in Brazil.
-His experience in the tourism sector covers issues related to global strategic alliances, strategic planning, sustainable tourism, learning and management of development programs and projects within public and international institutions.
-He is an Industrial Engineer and received a Doctorate in Industrial Engineering from the Polytechnic University of Valencia and a Master’s degree in Hotel and Tourism Management from the University of Valencia.
-He is an Instructor at the Harvard Extension School.

 Harvard University Collaborators